Southwest vs Spirit 2026

 Is Southwest or Spirit more reliable for on-time arrivals?

-Southwest posted 79.9 percent on-time in 2025 with a 0.84 percent cancellation rate.
-Spirit posted 78.83 percent on-time with a 1.42 percent cancellation rate.
-Southwest leads on both measures.
+Southwest posted 77.04 percent on-time in 2025 with a 0.85 percent cancellation rate.
+Spirit posted a higher 78.83 percent on-time but a 1.50 percent cancellation rate.
+Spirit edged Southwest on punctuality, while Southwest cancelled far fewer flights.

-On-time performance: Southwest topped the 2025 overall airline rankings, finishing near the top of North American carriers on reliability metrics.
-Spirit posted 78.83 percent on-time for 2025, ranking third among the ten largest North American carriers per Cirium, a surprising result for a ULCC that was already in bankruptcy at the time.
-The on-time gap between the two airlines is less than two percentage points and is not the primary differentiator here.
+On-time performance: Southwest finished first in the Wall Street Journal’s 2025 overall airline rankings, which weigh cancellations and complaints alongside punctuality.
+On Cirium’s pure on-time list, though, Spirit placed third among the ten largest North American carriers at 78.83 percent, just ahead of Southwest’s 77.04 percent, a surprising result for a ULCC that was already in bankruptcy at the time.
+The on-time gap between the two is small and is not the primary differentiator here.

 The cancellation gap matters more.
-Southwest canceled 0.84 percent of flights in 2025.
-Spirit canceled 1.42 percent.
+Southwest canceled 0.85 percent of flights in 2025.
+Spirit canceled 1.50 percent (US DOT full-year 2025).
 On a 100-flight schedule, Southwest averages fewer than one cancellation.
 Spirit averages more than one.
 On a round trip, the compounding effect is noticeable.

 Recovery matters as much as initial performance.
-Southwest operates 800-plus aircraft across 95 US destinations.
+Southwest operates 800-plus aircraft across approximately 117 airports.
 When a Southwest flight cancels, another Southwest flight on the same route typically departs within hours.
 Spirit ran a smaller fleet from fewer bases, so a Spirit cancellation often meant waiting until tomorrow or rebooking onto another airline at full price.
 That comparison is academic now, because Spirit no longer operates any flights.

 And beyond operational reliability is financial reliability.
 Spirit’s case is the extreme end of that scale: it ceased all operations on May 2, 2026 and entered Chapter 7 liquidation, which is a different kind of unreliable than a delayed departure.
 Southwest is the only one of the two still flying.